 What if things are not good enough?

-Their job is not just to inspect care services, but help them improve.
-This means they offer advice, guidance and suggestions to help services reach the highest standards.
+Their job is not just to inspect care services, but to help them improve.
+This means they offer advice, guidance, and suggestions to help services reach the highest standards.
 If a service isn’t performing to the levels they require, they do not hesitate to act.
 They can issue recommendations for improvement and requirements for change and check these have happened.
 If a service doesn’t improve, they can close it down.
 They can also impose conditions on care service meaning they must start or stop doing something specific.